jasontankapps/conlang-toolbox-translations/README.md

 ],
 ```

-#### info.syllablesStartIsOverview
+#### info.syllablesStart

-This section begins the Syllables section in the Overview, and is not shown on the Syllables help page.
+This section begins the Syllables section in the Syllables help page, but is **not** shown on the Overview page.

 Put `` `charGroup example` `` in backticks to insert `info.charGroupExample` as a block.